JonathanLTurner03/StyxMix/README.md

 different levels.
 This can be annoying when you are trying to listen to music and play a game at the same time.

 While some headphones and interfaces have the ability to map applications to different channels, most do not.
-Along with this, some ways to accomplishing this goal requires you to change your default audio device, which can be annoying and problematic if you are utilizing an Audio Interface.
-In my case, I have a Rodecaster Duo and a Rodecaster Pro I, which handle my input and output mixing for my headphones and microphones, along with allowing for live compression, noise gates, etc. This means that I cannot change my default audio device without introducing a lot of issues, such as delayed feedback.
+Along with this, some ways to accomplishing this goal require you to change your default audio device, which can be annoying and problematic if you are utilizing an Audio Interface.

 ---
 ### :level_slider: Why not [deej](https://github.com/omriharel/deej)?